 When the Jews were banished from Spain in 1492, the quarter deteriorated until the 18th century, when it was revitalized as a neighborhood.

 Today, the charming quarter is a joy to wander aimlessly, although it can be congested in season.
+Even when it’s crowded though, a wander through the quarter is one of the most fun things to do in Seville.

 The labyrinthine cobblestone alleys are impossibly narrow, sometimes lined with the orange trees you’ll find everywhere in Seville.